mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 - Run ``docker ps -a``.
 When the containers are ready the output should look similar to the image below.
     ![Docker Output](../docs/rag/images/docker-output.png "Docker Output Image")

+    **Note**: Default prompts are optimized for llama chat model if you're using completion model then prompts need to be finetuned accordingly.
 #### Step 3: Experiment with RAG in JupyterLab

 This AI Workflow includes Jupyter notebooks which allow you to experiment with RAG.